lapwinglabs/request-once/README.md

 > One Request to rule them all, One Request to find them.
 > One Request to bring them all, and in the darkness bind them.

-Maintains a pool of pending `GET` requests and returns a promise to be fulfilled when that request finishes.
-Essentially it will prevent your application from opening a unique socket connection for every request accessing the same resource.
-Useful if you're spawning a bunch of concurrent network requests that may have the same url.
+Maintains a keyed pool of pending asynchronous requests and returns a promise to be fulfilled when that request finishes.
+Essentially it allows you to save resources if you have a bunch of unrelated codepaths attempting to access the same resource at once.
+An example use case is an application that spawns many concurrent network requests which may be accessing the same url. `request-once` allows you to optimize this without thinking about batching things so as to avoid opening additional sockets unnecessarily.

 ### Usage